Sour Cream Streusel Coffee Cake Recipe

 - 1/2 cup chopped pecans

 - 1. In a large bowl, cream butter and sugar until light and fluffy.
 Beat in the eggs, sour cream and vanilla.
 Combine the flour, baking powder, baking soda and salt; add to creamed mixture and beat until combined.
-Pour half the batter into a greased 13-in. x 9-in. baking pan.
+Spread half the batter into a greased 13-in. x 9-in. baking pan.

 1 piece: 268 calories, 12g fat (6g saturated fat), 55mg cholesterol, 230mg sodium, 36g carbohydrate (22g sugars, 1g fiber), 4g protein